martinmaas/www-bar/README.md

 * POSTDATE: The date the news entry was posted.
 This is shown on the carousel, the news list, and at the top of the stand-alone news page.

 * IMAGE: An image (which must be in pages/images/, but should not have images/ prepended to it) that is relevant to this news entry.
 This is ONLY shown in the carousel, if you want an image to show up in other places then you have to put it inside the CONTENT section of the news entry.
+The image has to be in png format.

 * PERMALINK: The file name of this .md file, needed to make some linking steps work.